SciSpike/recurrify/README.md

 With Cronicle, not only can you write your own custom time periods, you can also write custom modifiers that can change the behavior of existing time periods.
 The modifiers sit in between the scheduling engine and the time period allowing you to intercept and modify the results that are returned by the time period.

 Modifies are specified by attaching `_(modifier-id)` to the time period id that you want to modify.
-The same time period can be used with different modifiers within the same schedule.
+The same time period can be used with different modifiers within the same recurrence.

 ## after (_a)
 Modifies the corresponding time period such that all values after and including the specified value is considered valid.
 This modifier can be used with any time period.
-Useful for creating more compact schedules when a time period has a lot of consecutive valid values.
+Useful for creating more compact recurrences when a time period has a lot of consecutive valid values.

 ```
 // all hours after 5:00pm will be valid
-var sched = {schedules: [{h_a: [17]}]};
+var sched = {recurrences: [{h_a: [17]}]};

 // equivalent to
-var sched = {schedules: [{h: [17,18,19,20,21,22,23]}]};
+var sched = {recurrences: [{h: [17,18,19,20,21,22,23]}]};
 ```

 ## before (_b)
 Modifies the corresponding time period such that all values before (but not including) the specified value is considered valid.
 This modifier can be used with any time period.
-Useful for creating more compact schedules when a time period has a lot of consecutive valid values.
+Useful for creating more compact recurrences when a time period has a lot of consecutive valid values.

 ```
 // all hours before 5:00pm will be valid
-var sched = {schedules: [{h_b: [17]}]};
+var sched = {recurrences: [{h_b: [17]}]};

 // equivalent to
-var sched = {schedules: [{h: [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16]}]};
+var sched = {recurrences: [{h: [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16]}]};
 ```

 ## Writing a custom modifier